-Knowledge and skills needed in the public relations planning, decision-making, and problems solving process of research, objectives, programming, and evaluation.
+Knowledge and skills needed in the public relations planning, decision-making, and problem-solving process of research, objectives, programming, and evaluation.
 Case studies and problems apply planning and execution of PR campaigns and relations with a variety of publics: media, employees, members, communities, government and the public, investors, consumers, international, and special groups.
 Includes crisis and emergency PR and PR aspects of integrated marketing communications.
 Individuals develop oral and written client-based campaign proposals to solve problems or to utilize opportunities, while teams develop and execute a short term PR campaign for a campus or community client.
 Prerequisites: COM 213 or ENG 133

+Prerequisite: COM 213 or ENG 133.